 Provost Wilcox's Bio

-As Provost, Dr. Wilcox is the chief academic officer of one of the largest universities in the United States, currently serving nearly 50,000 students on campuses in Tampa, St. Petersburg, and Sarasota-Manatee.
-With an annual budget exceeding $1.6 billion, USF offers upward of 235 degree programs and is classified by The Carnegie Foundation for the Advancement of Teaching as a top-tier research institution (Very High Research Activity), a distinction shared by less than three percent of all universities in the country.
+As Provost, Dr. Wilcox is the chief academic officer of one of the largest universities in the United States, currently serving more than 50,000 students on campuses in Tampa, St. Petersburg, and Sarasota-Manatee.
+With a $1.79 billion budget, USF is a designated Carnegie-classified Doctoral Research University that offers 235 degree programs and is also classified by The Carnegie Foundation for the Advancement of Teaching as a top-tier research institution (Very High Research Activity), a distinction shared by less than three percent of all universities in the country.

 Hailed as "an exceptionally talented academic leader, researcher and educator" by USF President Judy Genshaft, Dr. Wilcox served for more than two years as chair of the Council of Academic Vice Presidents of the State University System of Florida and remains USF's principal liaison to the Florida Board of Governors, providing oversight for institution-wide strategic planning, enrollment planning, and legislative budget matters.